herraa1/msx-joypc-v1/README.md

 Connect [PC gameport joysticks](https://en.wikipedia.org/wiki/Game_port) to [MSX computers](https://www.msx.org/wiki/).

 > [!WARNING]
-> This is a work in progress project.
 >
-> No build instructions are yet provided.
+> No build instructions are yet provided, but if you are brave enough go for the [recommended build](#recommended-build).
->
-> Do NOT build for now.
 >

 ## Introduction